BrandonRoehl/ticker-js/README.md

 <link rel="stylesheet" href="./ticker.css">
 ```

-Create an element that has the `ticker-js`, `data-url` and `data-value` set
-wherever you want the ticker to be displayed

 ## Usage

 - `data-url` should be the route to a JSON file that is updated with the new value